Daryes/ansible-roles/roles/_include-pkg_install/README.md

 ```

 The structure common / debian / redhat are all mandatory.
-If no package is to be provided, use an empty list, like this : `common: []`
+If there is no package to provide, use an empty list for each, like this : `common: []`

 ### Optional parameters